 There are many reasons why homeowners love gas heating systems.
-They are not only relatively more energy-efficient, reliable but equally guarantee consistent and uninterrupted warmth.
-They are also durable and with proper maintenance, a gas heater can potentially serve you your home or business for an extended period.
+They are relatively more energy-efficient and durable with proper maintenance, and a gas heater can potentially serve you your home or business for an extended period.

 However, despite their numerous benefits, gas heating units do come with their fair share of limitations.
 And one of the disadvantages that you will have to contend with is the production of harmful carbon monoxide gas.
 Gas heaters typically heat a room or an outdoor space by burning natural gas, propane, butane or liquefied petroleum gas.
 When gas fuel burns, it will produce air pollutants as well as water vapour.
 These unique devices can be broadly categorized into either flued or unflued.

 A flued gas heater vents the resulting water vapour and the other pollutants including carbon monoxide outside your home through a flue or chimney.
 On the other hand, unvented gas heaters release these pollutants directly into your immediate environment.
 This implies that an unflued gas heater has the potential to cause massive air pollution in your home, and this can be hugely detrimental to your health.
 The levels of carbon monoxide produced by your gas heater will typically vary depending on:

 - How properly your gas heater is installed.